 Moreover, there’s no need to have technical skills or any coding knowledge to use Tableau.
 The tool has attracted interest from a range of sectors, including the business world, researchers, different industries, and so forth.

 Why should you use Tableau?

 Connecting and extracting data from many sources is what Tableau does.
 Further, there is no limit to how many platforms it can draw data from.
-There are a variety of ways to extract data with Tableau, including from a spreadsheet, a PDF, an Oracle database, a cloud database, including Amazon Web Services, Microsoft Azure SQL, or Google Cloud SQL.
+There are a variety of ways to extract data with Tableau, including from a spreadsheet, a PDF, an Oracle database, a cloud database, including AWS, Microsoft Azure SQL, or Google Cloud SQL.